cjsteel/ansible-role-git_bare/README.md

 An Ansible role to manage bare Git repositories with support for variant-aware deployment paths, templated post-receive hooks, and custom deploy scripts.
 Can be made suitable for automated static site publishing and other Git-based deployments.

+## This is an Experiment

+Ever find a role that would be perfect if you could change a couple of things to better fit your infra/policy...

 ## Features